 The following information pertains to students planning to enroll in the first semester of the Program.
-Transfer, advanced placement and reentry student information is included in the following section,

-"Enrollment Procedures for Returning, Transfer or Challenge Students."
+Transfer, advanced placement and reentry student information is included in the following section, "Enrollment Procedures for Returning, Transfer or Challenge Students."
 Please read and follow the directions carefully.
 Please also refer to the Program website for details: www.marin.edu/nursing.
 It is recommended that all students meet with a college counselor prior to applying to the program to plan their course of study.

-A. Application Dates
+A. APPLICATION DATES

-Completed applications must be submitted online between January 2 and March 1 of the academic year when enrollment is requested.
+Completed applications must be submitted online between November 1 and February 1.
 If either date occurs on a school holiday or weekend, the next following business day will apply.
-Applications will not be accepted prior to January 2 and late applications will not be considered.
+Applications will not be accepted prior to November 1, and late applications will not be considered.